Narkoleptika/josukey/README.md

 ## Build

-This will run ergogen and build all of the output files.
+This will run Ergogen and build all of the output files.

 ```bash
 npm run build